 2. Stoney Cove, Leicestershire

 A picturesque dive site now open to swimmers, boasting Leicestershire's cleanest water, fed by an active spring.
 There are also some fantastic on-shore facilities too!
 Grab a bite at Nemo’s cafe or splash out on some new gear at the on-site shop.

 This outdoor activity centre is a 20 minute train ride from central London with over 30 adventurous activities set in a 130-acre site; there’s something for everyone.

 The historical centre of Dosthill currently holds the title of "The UK's First National Dive Site".
 The outdoor swimming course has been carefully set out as a 400 metre lap.
 It’s status as a quarry leaves the water clear if not a little cold!

 5. Cotswold Water Park, Cirencester

 This site offers open water swimming in a lagoon and even has its own beach complete with paddling area for your little ones!

 Due to current government guidance, we recommend checking the websites before visiting as you will need to book a session.

-We hope your first open water session goes swimmingly!
+We hope your first open water session goes swimmingly and you feel the benefits for your mental and physical health !
 Don’t forget to tag us in your first session @gelpacksdirect